lanahajyahia/encryptionLibraryApp/README.md

 [![](https://jitpack.io/v/lanahajyahia/encryptionLibraryApp.svg)](https://jitpack.io/#lanahajyahia/encryptionLibraryApp)

-An encryption/decryption library for Text and ViewImages.<br>
+An encryption/decryption library for Text and ImageView.<br>
-A viewImage will be converted to bitmap and bitmap to base64 string and then encrypted as a string<br>
+A ImageView will be converted to bitmap and bitmap to base64 string and then encrypted as a string<br>

 ## Setup
 Step 1.
 Add it in your root build.gradle at the end of repositories: